 Include regular helpings of soft foods in your diet to help you get used to eating with your new dentures such as:

 These foods won’t place as much pressure on your mouth when chewing, meaning your dentures will feel more comfortable as you start to tackle some of your favourites.

 BOTH SIDES NOW

 Try not to bite down using your front teeth, as this could dislodge your dentures.
 Chew evenly on both sides to help your gums get used to the gentle pressure.

 Once you feel more confident with how to eat with your dentures, you’ll be free to tackle tougher foods such as harder fruit and meat.

-For those tougher foods, try out a denture adhesive, such as Poligrip Ultra Fixative Cream or Poligrip Flavour Free Fixative Cream to give you that added peace of mind that your dentures will stay in place.
-Not only do these fixatives provide a strong all-day hold for up to 12 hours, they also create a seal that helps stop food getting in between your dentures and gums, helping you feel more comfortable while you’re still getting used to the feeling.
+For those tougher foods, try out a denture adhesive to give you that added peace of mind that your dentures will stay in place.
+Not only do these adhesives provide a strong all-day hold for up to 12 hours, they also create a seal that helps stop food getting in between your dentures and gums, helping you feel more comfortable while you’re still getting used to the feeling.